-Q: I am a nurse but also fill an administrative position.
-Are there options which are suitable for both?
+Q: I am a nurse but I also fill an administrative position.
+Are there options for me that work in both settings?

 Q: I have flat feet, are there any options that will support my needs?

-Q: I do a lot of walking back and forth quickly throughout my shifts.
-I like the style of backless clogs, but are they going to be a problem for my type of work?
+Q: I like the style of backless clogs, but are they going to be a problem for my type of work?

 At the end of the shift, if you notice a hugely positive difference in how you feel, then it’s the first sign that you have found a pair of the best shoes for your kind of work.
 It’s usually a wise decision to invest in a quality shoe that will hold up well and serve its purpose.
 Footwear is very important because if you wear low quality or cheap shoes, it can actually affect your entire body, and in some cases, cause health issues.
 In other words, if you try to save money and buy a cheap pair of shoes, it could actually cost you more in the long run, in terms of health and medical care.

 Here are some sources that were used during our research

 While researching the requirements for the most suitable options for nursing shoes, we used many different reliable sources that we found online.
 Here are some of the sources we used: